 We are dressed as Victorians and introduce ourselves to the children.
 We explain what is meant by Victorian, using drawings and photos of the queen, explaining how long she ruled for and how much life changed for children during that period.
 At the beginning of her reign many children worked from a very young age but by the end all children from 5-12 had to go to school.

 We also talk about what some of the toys were made of then and how different they were compared to now, no plastic, electronics and batteries for Victorian children but bone, rag, paper, wood and metal.
 We also explain that if you were rich you might have some very nice toys but if you were poor, your toys would be very simple and you might only have one toy.
-The children are then split into 2 groups and will rotate around the 3 areas of the hall with us.
+We explain all the toys.
+The children are then split into 2 groups and will rotate around the 2 areas of the hall with us.

 Before the start of each area, the toys are explained to the children and any safety instructions given.